 [Almost done the ski approach as we get near the bottom of the slide debris which would suck for skiing.
 Notice how 'small' the face looks from here?
 Well, an hour later it didn't FEEL small. ;) It took us over 1.5 hours to reach this spot from camp.]

-The east face looked fairly easy up close, but as we started kicking steps we realized that this was a big bloody mountain and wouldn't give in quite so easily as maybe we thought!
-The snow conditions were nearly perfect as Steven led masterfully upwards - one kick step at a time.
-We went right up climber's left on the face, just right of some rock outcrops.
-Hours went by as we worked upwards - we were all feeling tired from the approach and the altitude by the time we finally got above the rock and started traversing slightly left over some massive exposure down the south face.
-Do not underestimate this face - it's big and it's bloody steep too.
-At least 45 degrees in spots, depending on your line, and obviously very prone to avalanching.
-We were lucky to be ascending on old avy debris as it was firm and had already slid recently.
-The upper face was even more solid, since any recent snow had avalanched completely off of the settled base!
-I can see why many novice mountaineers turn back after coming all the way in to bag this "easy" giant.
+The southeast face looked fairly easy up close, but as we started kicking steps we realized that this was a big bloody mountain and wouldn't give in quite as easily and quickly as we thought!
+The snow conditions were nearly perfect as Steven led masterfully upwards - one methodical kick step at a time.
+We went straight up climber's left on the face, just right of some rock outcrops.
+Hours went by as we worked upwards - we were all feeling tired from the approach and the altitude by the time we finally got above the outcrop and started traversing slightly left over some massive exposure down the south face.
+Do not underestimate this snow face - it's big and it's bloody steep.
+At least 40-45 degrees in spots, depending on your line, and obviously very prone to wind loading and avalanching.
+We were lucky to be ascending on old avy debris as it was firm and had already slid.
+The upper face was even more solid, since any recent windloading had avalanched off and cleared down to the settled base below.
+I can see why many people turn back after coming all the way in to bag this "easy" giant.

 The biggest problem with climbing the highest mountain around, is that you start off well below all of its neighbors and as you ascend, you keep looking over at them, knowing that you eventually have to climb higher than their lofty summits!
 I kept sneaking glances behind us at the huge mass of Mount Bryce - it was a wee bit depressing that we would be higher than it before we could claim our current summit.
 Every time I looked back at Bryce it still looked huge.